mmlacak/crochess/docs/source/libcc/paths.rst

 ------------------

-Path segment is a list of all steps taken from one position to another, in order in which they were visited; on last step one can also encountered a piece, and its tag.
+Path segment is a list of all steps taken from one position to another, in order in which they were visited.
+Each step in a segment can also feature encounter with another piece (and its tag), and have a side-effect associated with such an encounter, if it's the only one possible.
+Terminal side-effects (e.g. most captures) can only be contained in the very last step of a segment.

+Each step in a segment can also feature substitute side-effects, when only one of a possible few can be chosen.
+This is used only for displacements, when chosen side-effect does not alter the path a moving piece is taking.

-If there are interaction(s) possible with encountered piece, step onto that piece is added to path segment as the last one; then, terminal side-effect (e.g. a capture) is stored in this last step.
-All other choices are stored in :c:member:`CcPathNode.side_effect` in the next path nodes, either forked or alternated.
+If there are multiple interactions possible with encountered piece, step onto that piece is added to path segment as the last one; then, terminal side-effect (e.g. a capture) is stored in this last step.
+All other choices are stored in :c:member:`CcPathNode.side_effect` in subsequent path nodes, either forked or alternated.

-Complete such a path tree is represented by :c:type:`CcPathNode` nodes linked via :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt` members; its :c:member:`CcPathNode.sub` member contains substitute side-effects, and :c:member:`CcPathNode.steps` contain a path segment.
+Complete such a path tree is represented by :c:type:`CcPathNode` nodes linked via :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt` members, :c:member:`CcPathNode.steps` contain a path segment, and each step has its substitute side-effects stored in :c:member:`CcStep.tentative__d` member.

 Path node side-effect (i.e. :c:member:`CcPathNode.side_effect`) is applied to the last step in path segment (i.e. :c:member:`CcPathNode.steps`) of a *parent* node (i.e. :c:member:`CcPathNode.back__w`), when complete path is built from root node down to any leaf.

-Substitute side-effects (.e. :c:member:`CcPathNode.sub`) are meant to be applied to the last step in path segment (i.e. :c:member:`CcPathNode.steps`) of a *current* node;
-usually, they are transferred verbatim to :c:member:`CcStep.tentative__d`, since any of them can be side-effect played in a cascade, and it's not known in advance which one it is.

 .. note::

     If both side-effects are defined, path node side-effect will override any side-effect from steps.

-    This is so that e.g. a Shaman capturing opponent's pieces in a single path segment can end it by capturing opponent's Starchild, and still diverge from said Starchild with side-effect of forking path node set to divergence.
+    This is so that most common terminal side-effect (i.e. capture) can be had without having to fork a path for it.
+For instance, a Shaman capturing opponent's pieces in a single path segment can end it by capturing opponent's Starchild, and still diverge from said Starchild with side-effect of forking path node set to divergence.

 First step in a root node is initial position of a piece.
 Second step, either in root node or otherwise, might be repositioning.